 We have a challenge in place called the “LagChilada Challenge” we started earlier this summer.
 The challenge is to ride a loop we created that includes nearly the entire trail system.
 We created a Strava segment that features the loop.
 (Does not include the SukkerWest or North Loup Gnar segments which were added after we started the challenge)

-With racing on hold for now, the challenge provides an opportunity to test skill and endurance.
+The challenge provides an opportunity to test skill and endurance.
 The total mileage on the loop created, including the connector to Bullhead Bootleg, is around 21 miles (this is based on multiple wheel sensor reading from various riders.
 Due to the nature of the trail at Maplelag and heavy forest canopy a GPS will record a lower reading) There is a specific Strava segment but the Challenge can be completed riding all trails at various sequence.
 If not on Strava, simply contact us to share your ride information.
 The Strava segment starts with the Expert starter loop and continues on riding all the singletrack segements, staying to the right including access to Bootleg than back on the main loop using the connector.
 After the main loop singlettrack segments, cross over to Twin Lakes for the singletrack loop than back across the road to finish near the parking lot!

 Thanks to select sponsors, and the artists at Junkyard Brewing, we will have a shirt to give to all participants.
 The Challenge will run until the end of the dirt season, late October/early November.
 We are keeping track of everyone that has completed the challenge so far (photos below of most of those riders).
 Contact Jay at 218-849-7669 if any questions.
 We will also have Maplelag team members available to guide riders on limited days and times.
 Contact to set up a time.